HenrikSchumacher/BAEMM/README.md

     coeff[:][0] and coeff[:][3] will again be ignored for all wave assemblies.

 Far Field Operators:
 The far field operator, its directional derivative and the $L^2$-adjoint of its directional derivative are implemented in FarField.hpp.
+The routine GaussNewton calculates (M + DF*DF)^{-1} for M to be a scaled metric operator.
 Also there are executables in the "main" folder for the direct application from "ouside".
 They read their data from data.txt (which contains data as specified in WriteFiles), simplices.bin, meas_direction.bin and coords.bin and the differential operators read their input from B.bin.
 The result is again written to B.bin.
+GaussNewtonStep calculates (regpar*M + DF*DF)^{-1}(-1)(DF*(res) + regpar * DE) for the Tangent-Point-Energy and a proper metric.